bmitchinson/budget-entry/README.md

 ### Next Up

-- In Progress: Need shadcn before adding more features
-- Try bun
 - Replace firebase w tinybase (because firebase can't be offline only)
   - Use tinybase to store in sqlite
   - Encrypt entries at the store level with device id